dart-lang/build/build_runner/README.md

 ##### serve

 - `--hostname`: The host to run the server on.
-- `--live-reload`: Enables automatic page reloading on rebuilds.
+- `--hot-reload`: Enables automatic module reloading on rebuilds.
+See [hot-module-reloading](../docs/hot_module_reloading.md) for more info.

 Trailing args of the form `<directory>:<port>` are supported to customize what directories are served, and on what ports.